mui/material-ui/docs/src/pages/styles/advanced/advanced.md

 ## Server-side rendering

-This example returns a string of HTML and inlines the critical CSS required, right before it’s used:
+This example returns a string of HTML and inlines the critical CSS required, right before it's used:

 ```jsx
 import ReactDOMServer from 'react-dom/server';